Snow, rain slam California as Michigan suffers without power

 The storm has added to major precipitation from December and January "atmospheric rivers" that improved California's drought outlook, but authorities who allocate water to farms, cities and industries remain cautious because of a recent history of abrupt changes in hydrologic conditions.

-The weather service said temperatures could drop far below normal in the region, posing a special risk to homeless people.
+The weather service said temperatures could drop far below normal in the region, posing a special risk to people without housing.

-Taxin reported from Orange County, California, and White from Detroit.
-Contributing to this report were Associated Press journalists Haven Daley in California, Claire Rush in Oregon, Corey Williams in Michigan, Scott Sonner in Nevada, Margaret Stafford in Missouri and Sarah Brumfeld in Washington, D.C., along with many other AP journalists around the country.